nvie/decoders/README.md

 <a name="decodeNumber" href="#decodeNumber">#</a> <b>decodeNumber</b>(): <i>Decoder&lt;number&gt;</i> [&lt;&gt;](https://github.com/nvie/decoders/blob/master/src/number.js "Source")

-Decodes a finite (!) number (integer or float) value.
-Will throw a `DecodeError` if anything other than a finite number value is found.
+Returns a decoder capable of decoding finite (!) numbers (integer or float values).
 This means that values like `NaN`, or positive and negative `Infinity` are not considered valid numbers.

 ```javascript
 const mydecoder = decodeNumber();